 Crochet ponytail hat pattern for beginners (3 sizes)

-- Sizes included: Toddler, child, and adult
+- Three sizes included — toddler, child, and adult

-Crochet ponytail hat pattern information
+Crochet ponytail hat pattern details

 Skill level

-Beginner.
-This crochet hat pattern uses basic stitches in basic form and in simple repeats in rounds.
+Beginner — This crochet hat pattern uses basic stitches in basic form and in simple repeats in rounds.

 Materials needed